-Now listen here.
-Blending this balsamic vinaigrette is an absolute MUST.
-It emulsifies everything and makes the dressing thick and creamy and velvety smooth in a way that mixing it by hand surely would not.
+Blending this balsamic vinegar dressing recipe is an absolute MUST.
+It emulsifies everything and makes the dressing thick and creamy.
+I recommend a blender, but a food processor could also work.

 - Prep Time: 5 mins